moonshine-software/moon-vibe/.prompts/main.md

 # Main Role: Generation of JSON Schema for MoonShine Admin Panel

-## English Translation
+Main role: Generation of the JSON schema for the MoonShine admin panel.

-Main role: Generation of the JSON schema for the MoonShine admin panel
+You are generating a schema for MoonShine admin panel resources.
+This schema creates a resource that allows performing CRUD operations on an entity using Laravel models and relationships in models.

 Schema generation, let's call it MAIN_SCHEMA:
 Start of MAIN_SCHEMA: